 Faculty Adviser: Anna Rita Bonnaduce-Dressler.

 The History Club enriches the study of history, not only for history majors but also for all currently enrolled students.
 This club encompasses the entirety of historical study.
 Come socialize and engage in intellectual discussion with fellow students and faculty members.
-History Club meets twice a month.
+The Club meets once a week and occasionally arranges trips to sites of historical and cultural significance as well as history-related movie nights.

 Hmong Student Association